Longview files Chapter 11 proceeding (Updated)

 "After careful consideration of available alternatives, the Company determined that filing for Chapter 11 was a necessary and prudent step that allows us to strengthen and operate our businesses without interruption while continuing to restructure the Company's balance sheet," Jeffery Keffer, CEO of Longview Power, said in the statement.
 "The Company has been in consensual negotiations with our senior lenders toward a Chapter 11 plan to maximize value; those negotiations remain ongoing.
 We remain confident that the Company and our lenders will reach an agreement on the terms of a Chapter 11 plan in the near term."

-Mon County Sherif Investigates Longview-County-Board of Education Shell Game: Is the County Trying to Bypass the State School-Aid Formula?
+Mon County Sheriff Investigates Longview-County-Board of Education Shell Game: Is the County Trying to Bypass the State School-Aid Formula?
 Was Longview Undervalued and is the County Getting Cheated out of Tax Money?

 MONONGALIA COUNTY COMMISSION

 PILT issue referred to legal counsel Report: Checks show 'intent to mislead'